Leadership skills can inspire success

-I remember a story about a CEO who was committed to a life changing cause and was respected by peers and stakeholders.
-He got good results mostly and where he didn’t, had a great handle on problems.
+I remember a story about a CEO who was committed to a life-changing cause and was respected by peers and stakeholders.
+He achieved good results mostly and where he didn’t, had a great handle on problems.
 What he didn’t realise of course was 75% of his team were slowly sliding off the deck, while the remainder were standing at his back cheering him on, watching him steer the boat.

 This great man had such an extended sense of responsibility, he couldn’t see that by trying to control the whole ship, he was systematically dis-empowering his team one by one.
 He was wary of taking risks, giving over control or allowing his team to take some of the responsibility from him.
-His people skills left a lot to be desired.
+His people skills as well as his leadership skills left a lot to be desired.

 Sometimes a leader has to take a calculated risk, and this can mean letting people fall and suffer the consequences of that fall, in order to learn and grow.
 Those situations can be a tough call for a leader.

-I heard from a team who had big problems because their leader “overdid” Why We Won’t Delegate.
-He was so focussed on what others should or must be responsible for, he left himself out of the equation.
-He didn’t gain the respect of his team, as they often felt overburdened and were wary of asking for help because the signals he was giving indicated he didn’t really want to be involved, although that wasn’t the case at all.
+I heard from a team who had big problems because their leader overdid delegation.
+He was so focused on what others should or must be responsible for, he left himself out of the equation.
+He didn’t gain the respect of his team.
+They often felt overburdened and were wary of asking for help because the signals he was giving indicated he didn’t really want to be involved, although that wasn’t the case at all.